All Episodes

 And right now, there's this huge story.

-I mean, all you have to do is look at what's happening in Colorado with the Aurora Colorado apartments being taken over by gangs.
+I mean, all you have to do is look at what's happening in Colorado with the Aurora, Colorado apartments being taken over by gangs.

-Yeah, no, that that's right.
+Yeah, no, that's right.

-They're making hundreds of millions, if not billions, on human trafficking, on massive amounts of drug smuggling.
+They are making hundreds of millions, if not billions, on human trafficking, on massive amounts of drug smuggling.

 They are armed to the teeth with heavy weapons.

-The gangs and the cartels in Mexico are literally shooting down Mexican aircra Air Force aircraft and control thirty percent of the country as completely ungoverned space that the army has to go in and out, and now we're seeing that spread into the United States.
+The gangs and the cartels in Mexico are literally shooting down Mexican Air Force aircraft and control 30% of the country.

-And if you change the name of these gangs uh from Sinaloa Jalisco or Trende Agua to ISIS Al Qaeda, uh it wouldn't even be uh a conversation, but for for reasons that just boggle my mind, the progressive left just wants to turn a blind eye.
+But for reasons that just boggle my mind, the progressive left just wants to turn a blind eye.

-Uh they're changing the fabric of our entire nation.
+They're changing the fabric of our entire nation.

 I was just in El Salvador.

-I went to Mexico, then I traveled to El Salvador.
+Then I traveled to El Salvador.

-I met with President Naeb Bukele, he was very gracious.
+I met with President Naib Bukele.

 It's the maximum security prison, probably the toughest maximum security prison in the world.